Brain-WP/Nonces/README.md

 This is a sanity check that avoid different issues in multisite context with plugins that switch blog when, for example, saving post data; preventing to save meta data for posts of a blog into posts of _another_ blog.

-# Breaking SRP

-The package provides a couple of interfaces to abstract the nonce workflow, alongside implementations that just wraps WordPress functions.

-The ideal OOP way to make this work, would be having separate interfaces for _nonces_ (implemented as value object) and _nonce validators_.

-However, following that path every nonce validator would be very specific to a nonce implementation, because to validate a nonce value a validator needs to be aware of how the nonce was built.

-So, probably, the package would need another class, a sort of factory, being able to create instances of _nonces_ and _nonces validator_ being compatible each other.

-The thing is I thought that this would be really too much, at least in WordPress context.

-So I decided to break on purpose the "Single Responsibility Principle" and don't model nonce instances as value objects, but as business objects that holds a value _and_ validates against a context.

-This trade off gave me the chance to only deal with a single object, but still having a decent OOP workflow and objects that, even breaking SRP, are no bigger than 50 lines of NCLOC.

 # Installation